mars0i/masonclj/doc/general/ABMsInClojure.md

 deftypes that are defined to be updated imperatively, but your code will be less idiomatic, and you'll have to work harder to write it (it won't be as fun).
-However, many ABMs use movement on a grid--or don't use movement at all--and don't need continuous coordinates, in which case defrecords' `hashCode` function shouldn't slow things down.
+However, many ABMs use movement on a grid--or don't use movement at all--and thus don't need continuous coordinates.
+In that case, defrecords' `hashCode` function shouldn't slow things down.
 (It's [possible](https://github.com/mars0i/masonclj/blob/master/example/src/example/snipe.clj#L67) to [override some of the Object methods](https://clojuredocs.org/clojure.core/defrecord) defined for